You are currently viewing Moving House with a Cat: Your Guide to a Seamless Move

 Should I keep my cat indoors after the move?

-Yes, it’s a good idea to keep your cat indoors for the first few weeks to prevent them from getting lost or disoriented in the new neighbourhood.
+Certainly, it’s advisable to keep your cat inside for the initial few weeks after moving.
+This precautionary measure helps to prevent them from becoming lost or disoriented while they familiarise themselves with the new environment.

 Can I use sedatives to calm my cat during the move?